AR Storytelling Platform For Brands

 Customizable Info Layer

-Communicate with your audience in a variety of ways - including Info Layer, which allows advertisers and artists to give some call to action to the viewers.
+Communicate with your audience in a variety of ways - including Info Layer, which allows advertisers and artists to provide their audience with personalized messages and calls to action.

 In-context notifications